Storm Ylenia latest: High winds slam northern Germany | DW | 17.02.2022

 Here are the latest developments as Storm Ylenia hits Germany:

-Lufthansa canceled 20 flights and announced there would be delays because of bad weather on their website.
-The German airline asked people to look up their flight status before traveling.
+Lufthansa canceled 20 flights and announced there would be delays because of bad weather.
+The German airline asked people to check their flight status before traveling.

+Fire departments were put on high alert nationwide and Berlin's fire brigade declared a state of emergency early Thursday morning because of a surge in calls for their services.

+Several volunteer fire brigades were put to action in Berlin as some neighborhoods like Lichterfelde reported fallen trees on cars.

 Germany's most populous state, North Rhine-Westphalia (NRW), announced a shuttering of schools for Thursday.
 The state government advised parents to look after their children at home, especially if they sent kids to daycare centers.